Fastlane-LLC/xpayoff-docs/source/index.html.md

 Below are the current list of messages that could be returned when we run into an issue gathering a payoff via our fulfillment center:

 - Lender would not release payoff information because:
-  - Lender would not release information over the phone number
+  - Lender would not release information over phone
   - Need Full Member number
   - Need Full Social Security Number
   - Lender would not release to a third party